 In 2004, HUD published the HMIS Data and Technical Standards Final Notice which describes the types of data that HUD funded providers must collect from clients receiving homeless assistance services.
 The notice also presented privacy and security standards for providers, CoCs and all other entities that use or process HMSI data.
-These data standards have been revised several times; more recently in May 2021.
+These data standards have been revised several times; more recently in May 2023.
+The revised data standards can be found at the following link: FY 2024 HMIS Data Standards Manual (hudexchange.info)